jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 # Syllabus

-Note: If you're reading the PDF version of this syllabus, you should switch to the [HTML version online](https://jedcrandall.github.io/courses/cse548spring2024/syllabus.html) if possible.
+Note: If you're reading the PDF version of this syllabus, you should switch to the [HTML version online](https://jedcrandall.github.io/courses/cse536spring2024/syllabus.html) if possible.

 ## Course Info and Contact Information

-- Course Name: CSE 548, Advanced Network Security
+- Course Name: CSE 536, Advanced Operating Systems
 - Instructor: Jed Crandall
 - Email: jedimaestro@asu.edu
-- Meeting Times: Mondays and Wednesdays 12:00pm to 1:15pm
+- Meeting Times: Mondays and Wednesdays 10:30am to 11:45am
-- Meeting Location: Tempe - COORL1-10
+- Meeting Location: Tempe - COOR174
 - Online Discussions: TBD (will probably be in Canvas)

 ## Office Hours